msdalp/msdalp.github.io/_posts/2018-04-24-Java-Jersey-Filters-and-JDBI-Injection.markdown

 ) DEFAULT CHARSET=utf8;
 {% endhighlight %}

-With this we create an `auth_user` table.
-I don't like using `user` table because it is possible to mixing up with mysql user table. id's are auto generated and `username` is unique. `password` is defined as binary(60) since we are storing the result of bcrypt hashed password but not the text itself.
+ Create an `auth_user` table with sql provided above.
+In general I don't like using `user` as the table name because it is possible to mixing up with mysql system tables or other services. id's are auto generated and `username` is unique. `password` is defined as binary(60) since storing the result of bcrypt hashed password but not the text itself.
 Lastly an enum for user roles as admin,mod,and default user itself.

 {% highlight java %}
 public class AuthUser {